chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/DMA2D/DMA2D_MemToMemWithBlending/readme.txt

   In this example, the LCD layer 1 is configured to display the DMA2D output buffer.
   (the result of the blending of the foreground and background)

+ @note :
+ The C files of the images used in this example are generated with STemWin bitmap converter released with this package.
+ \Middlewares\ST\STemWin\Software\BmpCvtST.exe
+ Use the bitmap files under resources repository

 STM32 Eval board's LEDs can be used to monitor the transfer status:
  - LED1 is ON when the transfer is complete.
  - LED2 is ON when there is a transfer error.